 - High speed digital inputs for step & direction commands or encoder following, 5V logic.
 These inputs, X1/STEP and X2/DIR, are available on all models.
 They can also be used to connect sensors and other types of devices.
 Connections to these inputs can be sourcing, sinking or differential. - Lower speed digital inputs for other signals, 12 24 volt logic, accepting sourcing, sinking or differential signals.
-All STAC6 models have 5 of these inputs on the IN/OUT1 connector.
-STAC6-QE and Si models only have a total of 13 of these inputs, 5 on the IN/OUT 1 connector and 8 on the IN/OUT 2 connector. - Analog inputs for analog speed and positioning modes, included on all drives.
-Can be configured for 0-10V, 0-5V, ±10V or ±5V, with or without offset.
-The STAC6-QE and Si models have an extra analog input rated at 0-5VDC - for use in SCL and Q applications only. - Digital Outputs rated at 30V, 100mA.
+All STAC6 models have 5 of these inputs on the IN/OUT1 connector. - Analog inputs for analog speed and positioning modes, included on all drives.
+Can be configured for 0-10V, 0-5V, ±10V or ±5V, with or without offset. - Digital Outputs rated at 30V, 100mA.
 There are three outputs on IN/OUT1, which is present on all models.
-STAC6-QE and Si models only have an additional 4 digital outputs on the IN/OUT2 connector.

-Connector Pin Diagrams
+Connector Pin Diagram